 In France, the Company benefits from the Research Tax Credit ("RTC"), which consists of a tax credit offered by the French government to companies investing significantly in research and development.

 Research expenses that are eligible for the RTC include, in particular, salaries and wages paid to researchers and research technicians, depreciation of non-current assets used for research purposes, services subcontracted to approved research organizations (public or private) and intellectual property costs.
-The RTC recorded for the year 2023 amounted to 2.3 million euros.
+The RTC recorded for the year 2024 amounted to 954,000 euros.

 The fluctuations in the research tax credit from one year to the next are due to variations in research costs, as well as the impact of the collection and repayment of public aid for innovation (grants or repayable advances).
 It cannot be ruled out that the tax authorities may challenge the methods used by the Company to calculate research and development expenses for the purpose of determining the amount of the research tax credit, even though the Company complies with the documentation and eligibility requirements for such expenses.
 Therefore, the risk of a challenge to these research tax credits cannot be precluded.
 It should be noted that the right to recapture the tax credit may be exercised until the end of the third year following the year in which the special form required to calculate the research tax credit is filed.
-In addition, the RTC regime may be subject to regulatory change in the future.